Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Nonlinear Functional Regression Model with Varying Covariance Structures

 Since the observations $\ve{y}$ conditioned on $\fall$ and $\ve{z}$ follows a multivariate Gaussian distribution, it can be easily shown that the conditional distribution of $\vesub{f}{z}$ is also Gaussian:

-After sampling $\vesub{f}{\bs{z}}$, we subsequently draw the remaining part $\vesub{f}{\text{-}\bs{z}}$ from the conditional distribution of $ p(\vesub{f}{\text{-}\bs{z}} \big|\vesub{f}{\bs{z}}, \ve{z},\Theta,\ve{y} )$.
+After sampling $\vesub{f}{\bs{z}}$, we subsequently draw the remaining part $\vesub{f}{\text{-}\bs{z}}$ from the conditional distribution of $ p(\vesub{f}{\text{-}\bs{z}} \mid\vesub{f}{\bs{z}}, \ve{z},\Theta,\ve{y} )$.
 Denote the covariance matrix between $\vesub{f}{\bs{z}}$ and $\vesub{f}{\text{-}\bs{z}}$ as $\vess{K}{\bs{z}}{\ast} \in \Re^{n \times (nM-n)}$, and the covariance matrix for $\vesub{f}{\text{-}\bs{z}}$ itself as $\vesub{K}{\text{-}\bs{z}} \in \Re^{(nM-n)\times (nM-n)}$.
 With a similar derivation procedure, we have

 \begin{remark} Despite the existence of these analytical forms, directly working with or evaluating the density is computationally expensive for large sample size $n$ as the inverse and determinant of the covariance matrix necessitates $n^3$ floating point operations and requires storage in the order of $n^2$.
-To mitigate these computational costs, the nearest neighbor GP (NNGP) method is employed; see Appendix \ref{SM-sec:NNGP} of the supplementary materials for the details. \end{remark}
+To mitigate these computational costs, the nearest neighbor GP (NNGP) method is employed; see Appendix \ref{SM-sec:NNGP} for the details. \end{remark}

-\subsubsection{Conditional Distribution $p\left (\Theta\big|\fall,\ve{z}, \ve{y}\right)$}
+\subsubsection{Conditional Distribution $p\left (\Theta\mid\fall,\ve{z}, \ve{y}\right)$}

 In Step 2, for the noise variance $\sigma^2$, the prior distribution is chosen as a usual conjugate prior, an inverse-Gamma distribution, proportional to $ \left (1/\sigma^2\right )^{\alpha+1}\exp\left(-\beta/\sigma^2\right),$ with $\sigma^2>0$ and two hyper-parameters $\alpha,\ \beta>0$.
 Consequently, the full conditional distribution of $\sigma^2$ remains an inverse-Gamma distribution with parameters $\left(\alpha +n/2\right)$ and $(\beta +\frac{1}{2}\left\|\ve{y}-\vesub{f}{\bs{z}}\right\|^2)$.